jim-rhoades/DivingBoard/README.md

 present(unsplashPicker, animated: true, completion: nil)
 ```
-In PhotoViewer's `ViewController.swift` you'll also find an example for presenting it as a popover where appropriate.
+In PhotoViewer's `ViewController.swift` you'll also find examples for presenting it as a popover and pushing it onto a UINavigationController stack.

 ## Conforming to UnsplashPickerDelegate
 The view controller that you're presenting DivingBoard from also needs to conform to the `UnsplashPickerDelegate` protocol, which consists of two methods: